Terrabet/LeagueNetlogReader/README.md

 # League of Legends NetLog Reader
-# Network Analysis Tool
+# Analysis Tool

-The Network Analysis Tool is a .NET application that allows users to analyze network data from League of Legends netlog files and identify potential issues.
+The Analysis Tool is a .NET application that allows users to analyze network data from League of Legends netlog files and identify potential issues.
 It provides a user-friendly interface for loading netlog files, calculating average values, detecting anomalies, and generating an analysis report.

 ## Features